lambdamikel/LambdaSpeak3/README.md

 7. Send 0
 8. Send the sample playback speed.
 That affects the pitch.

 So, a play command is a sequence of 8 bytes.
-Note that LambdaSpeak constanty listents to incoming play PCM commands, even as samples are being played.
+Note that LambdaSpeak constantly listens to incoming play commands, even as samples are being played.
 The zero is being used as a synchronization byte.
 Note  that all parameters are greater than 0.
-If a channel is being triggered which is still being used / still playing, then the new sample will start using the channel immediately and terminate the sample that was playing.
+If a channel is being triggered which is still being used / still playing, then the new sample will start playing, using the channel immediately, thus terminating the sample that was playing.

 Notice that the speech synthesizer will also speak instructions when the mode is entered, in what order of sequence which parameters are expected for the Play PCM trigger command.
-However, confirmations must be turned on for the spoken instructions.
+However, confirmations must be turned on for these spoken instructions.

 A couple of BASIC programs illustrate how to use the play command, for example, `DRUMMER.BAS` on the [`MIDEFSEQ2.DSK`](cpc/lambda/midefseq2.dsk) disk.

 #### Serial Mode (UART Mode)

 In the serial mode, every byte that is sent to `&FBEE` is output directly to the UART (TX), if the serial interface is in direct mode, and otherwise the received bytes are buffered and the buffer is flushed with a command.
-Bytes can be received (interupt-based) via RX, and they get buffered.
-Since the send / receive buffer is shared, bytes should only be received after the buffer has been flushed in buffered mode, or the non-buffered (direct) mode should be used (in this case, the buffer is not being used for sending bytes, and can excusively used for receiving bytes).
+Bytes can be received (interrupt based) via RX, and they get buffered.
+Since the send / receive buffer is shared, bytes should only be received after the buffer has been flushed in buffered mode, or the non-buffered (direct) mode should be used (in this case, the buffer is not being used for sending bytes, and can exclusively be used for receiving bytes).
 The send/receive buffer has a size of 256 + 268 bytes, and it will automatically overflow.

 To control the UART interface, sequences of control bytes are used, and a control sequence starts with 255 / &FF.
 255 can be be `escaped` by sending 255 and then 255 again (so, to transmit 255 as content byte, send 255 twice).

 The following table lists the command bytes in Serial Mode: